Closed for the 2021 season due to covid related restrictions.

 Historic U.S. Weather Bureau Building at Soo Locks Park, Sault Ste.
 Marie

 The Historic 1899 U.S. Weather Bureau Building in Sault Ste.
 Marie is the administrative office home of the Great Lakes Shipwreck Historical Society.
-Open year-round, the building offers a public exhibit, museum store sales area, and access to the Shipwreck Society’s noted Great Lakes Images and Papers Collection.
-Please see hours and directions for specific information.
+This building offers a public exhibit, museum store sales area, and access to the Shipwreck Society’s noted Great Lakes Images and Papers Collection.

 Museum Store at Weather Bureau Building

-The Shipwreck Coast Museum Store now offers a year-round sales area, located in the historic Weather Bureau Building.
+The Shipwreck Coast Museum Store is located in the historic Weather Bureau Building.
 Visitors will find a large selection of seasonal clothing, books, items to remember the Edmund Fitzgerald, kitchen accouterments and a variety of gifts.
-You may reach the sales desk by calling 800-635-1742.
+View Online Shore

 Exhibit: History of the U.S. Weather Service – Lake Superior’s Shipwreck Coast – Whitefish Point